freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    -  Export the *Submission Private Key* key (unless there is a passphrase set).

-What a Physical Seizure of the *Secure Viewing Station* Can Achieve
+What a physical seizure of the *Secure Viewing Station* can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The *Secure Viewing Station* is only useful to an attacker while